zestedesavoir/zmarkdown/packages/zmarkdown/README.md

 export const name = 'custom-html'
 ```

-Modules need to be bundled for used on the client.

-Here is a webpack conf of the previous example:
+Modules need to be bundled, here is a webpack config for the previous example:

 ```js
 const path = require('path')